College of Arts and Sciences

 The University offers three opportunities a year to begin the online MSOP program—each fall, spring, and summer semester.
 The application process is easy and convenient—and you can begin from any computer.
 We're ready to answer your questions and provide assistance to get you started, including application deadlines and start dates.
 Contact an admission counselor today at 860.768.4371 or email email@example.com.

 About the online MSOP Program

 Earning an online MS in Organizational Psychology is the ideal way to advance your career from the comfort of your home or office.
 The program is built around your busy life in an engaging, vibrant, and diverse social network of motivated peers—with a small cohort size—aimed at keeping your network manageable and beneficial.
 To simplify your path to earning your master’s degree, there are no required class or login times.
 With our fully online educational model, you can take courses at your convenience, moving through the program at a pace that fits your needs rather than on a set schedule.
 With three cohorts starting each year in Spring, Summer and Fall, students can begin the program when it is most convenient for them.

 Under the guidance of faculty members trained in industrial and organizational psychology who publish in these disciplines and have a variety of field experience, students are prepared for a career in organizational psychology, or related fields, with the necessary foundational skills.
 Our program curriculum is designed to align with the Society for Industrial-Organizational Psychology’s (SIOP) guidelines for education and training in I-O Psychology.
-As a traditional, not-for-profit institution chartered in 1957, we are regionally accredited by the New England Association of Schools and Colleges (NEASC) and the Commission on Institutions of Higher Education (CIHE).
+As a traditional, not-for-profit institution chartered in 1957, we are regionally accredited by the New England Commission of Higher Education (NECHE) and the Commission on Institutions of Higher Education (CIHE).